mozilla/datazilla/README.md

 6. yum install git

+7. yum install memcached.x86_64 python-memcached.noarch

+8. Download the most recent version of [django] [10] and install it.

-7. git clone https://github.com/jeads/datasource, python setup.py install
+9. git clone https://github.com/jeads/datasource, python setup.py install

-8. yum install memcached.x86_64 python-memcached.noarch

 9. Modify the contents of files in the datazilla/webapp/conf/etc directory to meet the needs of your system and then copy the files to their corresponding locations under /etc.